 Major travel agencies like STA Travel and Flight Centre also offer their own plans.
 While I haven’t used it, many other travel bloggers and writers I know recommend Medjet and IMG.
 Note: If you are over 67, use the website Insure My Trip as they have a good selection of policies for older adults and most other companies don’t cover folks that age or higher.

 One thing to remember is that travel insurance is not a health insurance replacement.
 A lot of people purchase insurance thinking it is, then get disappointed when they find out they can’t go get an annual physical with it.
 Travel insurance is accident insurance.
 It is there to protect you in case of emergency and, if need be, get you home in a hurry.
 If you want a global health plan (because, say you now live in Beijing), you need a completely different type of plan.

 My favorite insurance provider is World Nomads.
-I’ve been using them since I first started traveling and use no one else.
+I’ve been using them since I first started traveling in 2003 and use no one else.
 They are very reputable, and claims are quickly and fairly processed.
 I enjoy World Nomads for a number of reasons: I can purchase and renew my insurance policy online in a matter of minutes, they have a very friendly and responsive staff who answer questions and help solve problems via social media, have great customer feedback, and most importantly, they provide a lot of coverage at a good price.
 If there’s one company I would recommend, I would say go with them.

 Here’s what a couple of readers also said about travel insurance: